T. M. Selvaganapathy

 T. M. Selvaganapathy is an Indian politician.
 He was a member of Tamil Nadu Legislative Assembly, elected from Tiruchengode constituency in 1991.
 He was also minister of Local Administration in Jayalalitha Government between 1991 and 1996.
 In 1999-2004 he was elected as Member of Parliament to the 13th Lok Sabha from Salem Constituency.
 Originally a member of Anna Dravida Munnetra Kazhagam party, he joined Dravida Munnetra Kazhagam in August 2008.
+He was convicted by a trial court in Pleasant Stay hotel case on 2 February 2000 and later acquitted by the High court on 4 December 2001.
 He was convicted by a trial court in Colour TV scam on 30 May 2000 and was later acquitted by the High court on 4 December 2001.

 In June 2010, he became a member of the Rajya Sabha.
 In 2014, he was convicted by a court for a financial scam, resulting in his disqualification.
 He became the first Tamil Nadu politician to be disqualified from the parliament for corruption.